racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/OsisOperations.md

     }
 [[/code]]

-The properties of the Root Object are all defined in the [Root Object Model](/sampleapp/#/pyappsdoc/Modeling).
+The properties of the Root Object are all defined in the [Root Object Model][model].

 When you have set the values of the Root Object, you only have to save the view with the new or updated Root Object.
 This action is a method on the osis connection and expects the following arguments in the given order: